-2.3.2.3 Heatsink Kit
+2.3.1.1.2 Heatsink Kit

 The heatsink kit includes the standard mounting components from section 3.2.3.1.1 above plus a finned aluminium heatsink that is clamped to the outer bore of the motor.
-The finned heatsink is the standard cooling option for the motor and corresponds to the 'heatsink' force ratings listed in Table 3-1.
+The finned heatsink is the standard cooling option for the motor and must be used for the motor to achieve its rated force.
 The heatsink kit comes in three different length variants to match the short, medium and long forcers.
 Instructions on installation of the heatsink and mounting endcaps can be found in section 5.3.2.

-Part Number Description Weight (kg) 0 630-0-00-4072 HEATSINK KIT LinX® M SERIES TLMM-15 0.96 630-0-00-4073 HEATSINK KIT LinX® M SERIES TLMM-22 1.22 630-0-00-4074 HEATSINK KIT LinX® M SERIES TLMM-30 1.49
+Part Number Description 0 630-0-00-4072 HEATSINK KIT LINX M SERIES TLMM-15 630-0-00-4073 HEATSINK KIT LINX M SERIES TLMM-22 630-0-00-4074 HEATSINK KIT LINX M SERIES TLMM-30